cssu/cssu.ca/content/events/general-meeting-nov2021/index.md

 1. Read over the **[CSSU Constitution](https://drive.google.com/file/d/1BtoaF5GL-9pxtXPqgN0domckNSJyOE3V/view)** to understand the requirements and responsibilities for the position.
 2. Prepare a 2-min live pitch during the meeting or a 2-min video.
 3. Sign up using this **[form](https://docs.google.com/forms/d/e/1FAIpQLSdnBS37xEk_B40fXCrrHQSlHmzwasoznfsFJg6IwcJ1owD6aQ/viewform)** by **November 19th at 6PM (Eastern)**.
 Candidates may register and run for either or both President and Vice-President (if the incumbent Vice-President is elected President).
-Please see below for more details.
+Please see below for more details.~~

+**The candidates for President are Robert (Rupert) Wu and Ziyi (Jenny) Xu.
+The candidate for Vice-President is Joshua Ong.**

 #### Rules & Eligibility